RyanTheAllmighty/Docker-Hub-API/README.md

 In my testing the ip_address filed contained a large amount of whitespace after the actual IP address.
 I've left this in as Docker Hub returns it, so you may wish to do your own trimming.

 #### createBuildLink(username, repository, to_repo)
-This creates a build link to a given repsitory to the given to_repo which should be in format 'username/repository' or just 'repository' for official repositories.
+This creates a build link to a given repository to the given to_repo which should be in format 'username/repository' or just 'repository' for official repositories.

 Below is an example of what's returned: